appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/currency-input.md

 <dd>

 The **Data Type** property defines the type of input for the widget.
-Selecting a specific data type automatically adjusts the widget’s properties to match the input requirements.
+For the Currency Input widget, the **Data Type** is set to Currency by default.
+If you change the data type, the widget’s properties and behavior change accordingly.

 Options:

 - **Single-line text**: Accepts a single line of text, such as names or titles.
-Additional text beyond one line is not displayed.s
+Additional text beyond one line is not displayed.
 - **Multi-line text**: Allows multiple lines of text, ideal for longer entries like comments or descriptions.
 - **Number**: Accepts only numeric values.
 - **Password**:  Masks input for sensitive information such as passwords or pins.